ted-spence-avalara/developer-dot/avatax/dev-guide/calculating-tax-offline/index.md

 Unfortunately things don't always go as we would like them to.
 While Avalara outages have been historically infrequent and short in duration, disruptions in connectivity due to service or internet outages are things that should be considered when designing your AvaTax SDK integration.
 Avalara sends out service notifications if there is an issue with our service which you can monitor through <a class="dev-guide-link" href="status.avalara.com">status.avalara.com</a>.

 Avalara does not queue transactions when the web service is down.
-Unless a connection is made to the web service, you will only receive an "HTTP 500 - Internal Server Error" message which means you have lost connection to the AvaTax Web Service and your local system needs to track invoices until the web service is restored.
+Unless a connection is made to the web service, you will only receive an <code>"HTTP 500 - Internal Server Error"</code> message which means you have lost connection to the AvaTax Web Service and your local system needs to track invoices until the web service is restored.

 Consideration must then be given to how you will report taxes back to the customers and/ or users during the outage, as the solution sets used are wide and diverse depending on the ERP / Shopping Cart system.
 When weighing your options, you should consult your company’s tax accountant or attorney.